CallumWalley/nzrse-containers/_episodes/07-gui-rstudio.md

 R is a popular language in several domains of science, mostly because of its statistical packages.
 In particular it is nowadays highly common in data science and bioinformatics.

-The group [Rocker](https://hub.docker.com/r/rocker) has published a large number of R images we can use, including an Rstudio image.
+The group [Rocker](https://hub.docker.com/r/rocker) has published a large number of R images we can use, including an RStudio image.
 To begin, let's cd into the appropriate directory:

 ```
 cd $ERNZ20/demos/08_rstudio